 There’s a big difference between bookings and sales revenue/collections.
 Bookings may be on an annual basis, as the customer commits to buying the service or product through a contract.
 Revenue and collections, however, are what accounting considers the money on the books.
 For example, if a client signs on for a $45,000 contract, the company recognizes $3,750 in monthly revenue.

 Any delays in your collections process will inevitably hurt cash flow.
 So how can you get better at cash collection?
 Start with visibility.
-Create an effective AR aging report, so you know when invoices went to customers and how long they’ve been outstanding.
+Create an effective AR aging report, so you know when invoices went to customers and how long they’ve been outstanding, and track other accounts receivable KPIs like Days Sales Outstanding.
 This visibility will help the accounting and accounts receivable (AR) team get more proactive about hunting customers down for payment, which improves cash flow in the process.

 Strengthen Your Cash Balance with More Strategic Insights